-Whether you're at home or the office, you have the ability to recenter yourself when it feels like you've lost your inner balance.
+Whether you're at home or the office, it's important to take a moment to reclaim your balance, especially when you're stuck at home.
 There's no need to light candles and incense to achieve inner peace (unless you want to, of course).
 A quiet environment, a few minutes and some space to breathe is enough.

 First, Stop and Breathe

 You may be thinking, "Duh!
 I breathe all day."
-But how well are you breathing?
+But how well are you actually breathing?
 When stress feels like it's getting the better of you, stop and breathe in for a count of five and exhale for 10.
 Practice this breathing technique in the stretches and poses listed below or anytime you need to recenter.